I’m a conference person. In fact, they’re my jam.

-Travel hacking might be the reason we are married today!
+Travel rewards might be the reason we are married today!

-Later that year, I went to Frequent Traveler University (FTU) which brings together travel hackers from all over the globe.
+Later that year, I went to Frequent Traveler University (FTU) which brings together travel rewards seekers from all over the globe.

 That conference was awesome too.
 I brought my husband with me and we took pages upon pages of notes.
-We also met other travel hackers who shared their tips and tricks.
+We also met other travel rewards enthusiasts who shared their tips and tricks.

-I started a small travel hacking blog prior to the conference and wrote for a year or two about how we hacked our vacations.
-I was super jazzed up and now I know who to reach out to, should I need travel hacking advice.
+I started a small travel rewards blog prior to the conference and wrote for a year or two about how we saved money on our vacations.
+I was super jazzed up and now I know who to reach out to, should I need travel rewards advice.

 Again, I was really crappy about keeping up with connections after conferences, so I would have to go back a second time to really build relationships.

-(If you don’t know much about travel hacking, check out my post on how I travel the world for free).
+(If you don’t know much about travel rewards, check out my post on how I travel the world for free).